 The Technical Services section provides expert consultation for installation of backflow prevention devices of industrial, commercial, and residential applications for domestic, fire protection, and irrigation systems.
 Water connections are assessed for the degree of hazard they present and backflow preventer requirements are determined by city staff.

-The Cross-Connection Control Program serves as a technical reference to policy requirements and industry standards.
-For more information, please call the Cross Connection Control section at
+The Cross-Connection Control Program serves as a technical reference for policy requirements and industry standards.
+For more information, please call the Cross Connection Control section at 336-771-5130.

 Cross-Connection Control Program [pdf/533kb/8p]